The Independent College Advantage

 If you’re looking for a school to fit your needs, there is an ICUF college or university just for you.

 - ICUF schools enroll 160,000 students, from Florida’s Panhandle to schools across South Florida, in rural and metro areas.

 - Whether you are looking for a small, local college or a major research university, we have campuses with 450 students, and campuses with 21,000 students.

 - Each school serves a diverse range of students – in age, gender, race, religion and thought.

-- With more than 190 ICUF sites across the state of Florida, and hundreds of online programs, we can meet you wherever you are.
+- With more than 200 ICUF sites across the state of Florida we can meet you wherever you are.

-- 90% of our undergraduates receive some form of financial aid to help cover costs.
+- 94% of our full-time undergraduates receive some form of financial aid to help cover costs.

 Independent colleges and universities operate throughout the state.
 These institutions have an exceptional record of openness to all students, including minority, urban, rural, and physically challenged students.
 Minority students make up half of the total enrollment of ICUF institutions, and 13 of the schools have a majority of minority students.
 Three of the colleges are designated as Historically Black Colleges and Universities (HBCUs) and five are Hispanic Serving Institutions (HSIs).
 Visit the Our Schools section for a list of all ICUF institutions.

 ICUF institutions offer an array of federal, state, and private student aid programs to help students to attend college.
 94% of full-time undergraduate students at ICUF institutions receive financial aid.
 All full-time Florida residents attending ICUF institutions are eligible for the EASE voucher, a tuition assistance program at eligible non-public colleges and universities.